Kmart: 1960s–1970s

-1980s
+1980s: Last Kresge stores

 In 1980, Vice Chairman Bernard M. Fauber was elected as the chairman and as the CEO of Kmart.

-In 1981, the 2,000th Kmart store opened.
+In April 1981, the 2,000th Kmart store opened in Kearny, New Jersey which eventually closed in May 2021.
 By the end of 1981, there were 2,055 Kmart stores across the United States and Canada.

 In 1987, the Kmart Corporation sold its remaining 76 Kresge and Jupiter stores in the United States to McCrory Stores, and the brands were almost entirely discontinued, although Canadian Kresge and Jupiter stores continued to operate until 1994.

 Kmart experimented with co-branding in 1985, when the in-store cafeteria at the store in Canton, Michigan, was converted to a Wendy's.

+As well as that Kmart also co branded with Bruno’s Supermarket to create a brand new Hypermarket called American Fare.

 Until November 1990, when it was passed by Walmart, Kmart was the second-largest retailer in the United States, after Sears.
-During the 1980s, the company's fortunes began to change; many of Kmart's stores were considered to be outdated and in decaying condition.
 In the late 1980s and into the 1990s, the corporate office shifted much of its focus from the Kmart stores to other companies it had acquired or created, such as Sports Authority, Builders Square, and Waldenbooks.